aayush9753/aayush9753.github.io/_posts/2025-07-17-Step-by-Step Diffusion: An Elementary Tutorial.md

 i.i.d. samples: Independent and identically distributed samples

-- Each sample was drawn independently and all samples come from same underlying distribution p*.
+- Each sample was drawn independently and all samples come from same underlying distribution $$p^*$$.

 **Example:** We have a training set of 10,000 dog photos: